tombell17/gRPC-PoC/README.md

-# todo-list-blazor
+# gRPC-PoC
-To-Do List made in Blazor to try out its features!
+Small PoC using server side streaming to try out gRPC over HTTP/2 and protobufs